 Cleaning and Maintaining Veneers

 Caring for veneers is the same as cleaning natural teeth.
 Brushing and flossing form the foundation for good oral health.
-Use a toothpaste like Colgate Total® Advanced Deep Clean to reduce plaque and protect against staining.
+Use a toothpaste like Colgate Total® Advanced Deep Clean that helps maintain a dentist-clean feeling with advanced-cleaning silica similar to what dentists use.
 Remember that your dentist is your ally when it comes to keeping your mouth healthy.
 Schedule regular cleanings and also ask about other products specifically designed to protect your veneers.
 Dentists are there to answer your questions, such as, "How do veneers work?"
 Your dentist can help determine if veneers are right for you.

 Learn more about porcelain veneers in the Colgate Oral Care resources.